U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Early-Bird Cameo: At the very end of the U.A.
 Sports Festival Arc, Mitsuki is first heard yelling at Katsuki from another room inside their house for yelling just after waking up because he's working out his frustrations after his disappointing fight with Todoroki by killing the bacteria on his teeth.

 - Extreme Doormat: Masaru is so shy that he can't even partake on the house and parenting decisions, since Katsuki and Mitsuki scream him into submission, sometimes even without realizing.
+It's also indicated in an omake he got together with Mitsuki in the first place in part because she came onto him so aggressively, he didn't have the nerve to reject her.

 - Family Theme Naming: Mitsuki and her son, Katsuki, have names ending in "-tsuki".